mcaserta/time-series-concurrency-example/README.md

 ![air quality formula](images/air-quality-formula.png)

-**DISCLAIMER:** please note that this formula is in no way scientific, and it's only intended for educational purposes.
+**DISCLAIMER:** please note that this formula is in no way scientific, and it's intended for educational purposes only.
 I don't want environmentalists and real scientists chasing me around with math formulas and accusations of quackery.
-I saw a chance for a pretty LaTeX equation, and I took it, because aesthetics.
+I saw a chance for a pretty LaTeX equation and I took it, because aesthetics.

 What the formula attempts to say is that as the temperature and the carbon monoxide percentage rise, the air quality decreases.
+Yeah, this is totally unscientific but bear with me for the sake of argumentation.

 I assume a maximum temperature of 40C°.
 So, for instance: